-Rolling Hills Hospital is a private acute inpatient psychiatric care center designed to treat the psychological and chemical dependency needs of adolescents, adults, geriatrics, and intellectually disabled patients.
+Rolling Hills Hospital is a private acute inpatient psychiatric care clinic designed to treat the psychological and chemical dependency needs of adolescents, adults, geriatrics, and intellectually disabled patients.
 Located in the rural town of Ada, Oklahoma, our treatment center is situated on a serene landscape, which enables us to provide confidential care in a tranquil environment.
 Rolling Hills has been a leader in behavioral healthcare since 1988, meaning that we have years of experience working with all types of patients who have faced a variety of different challenges.
 Whatever your needs may be, let the compassionate staff at Rolling Hills Hospital help you get your life back.

 Helping a Loved One or Family Member Get Treatment